Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Experiments

-We evaluated the impact of different sparse training epochs on the utility-privacy trade-off (the effect on loss gap is reported and analyzed in Appendix~\ref{sec:loss_gap}).
-Specifically, we conducted experiments on CIFAR-10, varying the number of epochs across $\{5, 10, \cdots, 75\}$.
-The curves of test accuracy and attack advantage over epochs are plotted in Figure~\ref{fig:epoch}, with the dotted line representing attack advantage and the solid line representing test accuracy.
-As the number of epochs increases, the advantage stabilizes at an optimal level after 20 epochs, and the classification accuracy gradually improves, peaking at around 50 epochs.
-Overall, it shows that few epochs are sufficient to achieve reasonable performance, and more epochs lead to more stable outcomes.
+\paragraph{How does the number of fine-tuning epochs affect PAST?} In this experiment, we investigate the impact of different sparse training epochs on the privacy-utility trade-off.
+Specifically, we conduct experiments on CIFAR-10, varying the number of epochs across $[5, 10, \cdots, 75]$.
+Figure~\ref{fig:epoch} plots the curves of test accuracy and attack advantage over training epochs, where the dotted line denotes attack advantage and the solid line denotes test accuracy.
+As the number of epochs increases, the attack advantage stabilizes at a low level after 20 epochs, and the classification accuracy starts to stabilize at around 50 epochs.
+The results show that a few epochs are sufficient to achieve satisfactory defense performance, and more epochs lead to more stable model accuracy.
+Moreover, we also conduct experiments in Appendix~\ref{sec:loss_gap} to explore the impact of different epochs on the loss gap.
+The results show that only a few epochs significantly decrease the loss gap, demonstrating the effectiveness of our method in reducing the loss gap and improving resistance against membership inference attacks.

-\paragraph{Combined with other defenses} As mentioned in Section \ref{sec:method}, our method is applied during the fine-tuning phase, as the loss gap can more accurately reflect member information in a roughly converged model.
-Due to this characteristic, our approach is independent of other defense methods applied during the pre-training phase and can be used on top of existing defenses.
-We conducted experiments with various defense methods on CIFAR-10 using ResNet18 (50 epochs sparse training with $\alpha=1.5$).
-As shown in Table \ref{tab:PAST+}, after PAST, the model consistently achieves higher P1 scores compared to the original defense methods.

-\paragraph{Time consumption} The time consumption of PAST is comparable to standard training, since it introduces no additional processes (it only requires an extra gradient backpropagation during each tuning epoch to obtain the gradients for non-members).
-We report the time consumption of various defense methods in Figure~\ref{fig:time_complexity} (time was recorded for DenseNet121 on CIFAR-100 using a single RTX 4090 GPU.), where our method takes $1374$ seconds, and the standard training (base) takes $1245$ seconds.
-Our approach increases the time consumption of standard training by only 10.4\%.
+\paragraph{Comparison of computational overhead across defense methods.}~ The computational overhead of PAST is comparable to standard training, as it incurs no additional expensive computations.
+It only requires an additional gradient backpropagation step during each tuning epoch to obtain gradients for non-members.
+In Figure~\ref{fig:time_complexity}, we report the runtime of various defense methods, where all computation times are measured on DenseNet-121 trained on CIFAR-100 using a single RTX 4090 GPU.
+Compared with standard training, our method incurs only a marginal increase in runtime, while other defense methods introduce substantially greater computational overhead.
+The results demonstrate that PAST yields significant improvements while incurring only minimal computational overhead.